 7. Ida Tin

 Ida Tin was born in Copenhagen and is a Co-founder and CEO of a popular woman tracking app – Clue.
 Ida is a lifelong entrepreneur who has also led motorcycle tours around the world and published a book, called Direktøs, about the experience.
-In 2015, Clue raised a $7 million Series A funding round from Union Square Ventures and Mosaic Ventures to develop the app further and later on, in 2016, $20M Series B.

 8. Katherine Ryder

 Journalist turned entrepreneur Katherine Ryder is the founder of Maven, a digital health clinic for women.
 To prepare for launching her own business venture, Katherine joined the early stage investment team at Index Ventures for two years.
 Her health startup Maven is one of the first portfolio companies of The Female Founders Fund, a VC firm that only funds companies with at least one female founder.